How much to charge for photography

 - Multiply the jobs per week, by the number of working weeks to get a total number for a year [J]

-- T divided by J gives the average rate/price/fee you need to charge per job [C] to earn [M]
+- T divided by J gives the average rate/price/fee you need to charge per job [R] to get the value of T you have picked.

 Now comes the awkward bit…